rainbowdashlabs/sql-java/docs/02/code_style.md

 ## Line breaks are good

 Line breaks will make larger queries way more readable.
 A good rule is to precede each keyword with a line break.
-You may add more line brakes based on your own choice
+You may add more line breaks based on your own choice

 ```
 -- Bad